On the $nk-attack Roman Dominating Number of a Graph: Density of 2-attack Roman Domination

-\end{definition} Intuitively, a graph like the one in Figure \ref{fig: K1KnK1} will have a low density, as we can have a large order graph with a label sum of 4.
+\end{definition} Intuitively, a graph like the one in Figure \ref{fig: K1KnK1} will have a low density, as we can have a graph with very large order and a label sum of 4.
 Ultimately, a low density is desirable as that is indicative of how efficient a minimum labeling can be.
-But, how low can the $2RD$ dominating density be?
+But, how low can the \taRD dominating density be?